 5. I used the following paint colours:

-DecoArt Americana Acrylics: Cool White, Flesh Tone, Light Mocha, Royal Purple, Santa Red, Festive Green, Black (Ebony) Black.
+DecoArt Americana Acrylics: Cool White, Flesh Tone, Light Mocha, Royal Purple, Santa Red, Festive Green, Lamp (Ebony) Black.

 DecoArt Dazzling Metallics: Emperor’s Gold

 6. Mix Light Mocha/Flesh Tone 3.1., this will be used for the skin tone.
 You can pre-mix this and store in small airtight container so it won’t dry out.
 This will come in handy for touch ups if required throughout the project.

 7. Now the fun starts!
 Begin painting.
 Be creative, make it your own.

 8. Apply several coats of Americana DuraClear Varnish – Gloss.
 Allow to dry thoroughly.

 9. Attach the limbs with PVA glue.
 Let them dry.